 The Hawker Hunter was most probably an ex-No.20 Squadron aircraft, which operated from Leh in the late eighties/early nineties.

-One aircraft relic in Leh falls just outside the perimeter.
+One aircraft relic was reported to be in Leh falls just outside the perimeter.
 It is the tail fin of An-12 that crashed on approach in 1977, killing over 70 of its occupants.
 The fin was preserved insitu in a makeshift memorial to those who lost their lives in the accident.
 However no photographs exist, nor do we know if it still exists or not.